The Gwendolyn Brooks Youth Poetry Awards

 What’s the timeline for the Gwendolyn Brooks Youth Poetry Awards?

-- January 2024: Submissions portal opens
+- January 1, 2025: Submissions portal opens

 - May-July: Judging process takes place

-- Mid-August - Early September: Awards ceremony in Chicago
+- September 13, 2025: Awards ceremony in Chicago

 What happens if I win?

 Winning poets will be notified before the end of August.
 Awardees and their families will receive prize packages including a cash award, poetry books, and a copy of a chapbook produced by Illinois Humanities that includes all of the winning poems.
-Awardees will also be invited to join us at the Gwendolyn Brooks Youth Poetry Awards Ceremony in Chicago taking place in late August or early September, where poets will get to read their poems live.
+Awardees will also be invited to join us at the Gwendolyn Brooks Youth Poetry Awards Ceremony in Chicago taking place in September, where poets will get to read their poems live.
 Poets who are unable to attend the ceremony live may also submit a video of their poetry reading to be played at the event.

 Can I submit on behalf of a youth poet?